Slow Living August "To-Do" list

 - Lightweight blankets

-These small acts of preparation not only make your home ready for Autumn but also mentally prepare you for the shift in seasons.
+These acts of preparation not only make your home ready for Autumn but also mentally prepare you for the shift in seasons.

 4. Seasonal Produce